• Skip to primary navigation

 Shaoxing wine - a classic ingredient for chop suey sauce!
 Shaoxing wine has a complex and nutty flavor with hints of caramel, a subtle sweetness and has a sour aftertaste.
 It's also known as Chinese cooking wine.
 Rice vinegar (a.k.a. rice wine vinegar) is a good substitute.
 Use half the amount because rice vinegar doesn't have the same sweetness, and it's more sour.

 Vegetables for chop suey - vegan chop suey can be made with a variety of vegetables.
 It can honestly be made with whatever you have in the fridge!
-This vegetable chop suey recipe uses baby corn and carrots, but we also recommend trying it with red bell pepper, snow peas or an assortment of leftover vegetables.
+This vegetable chop suey recipe uses bok choy and carrots, but we also recommend trying it with red bell pepper, baby corn snow peas or an assortment of leftover vegetables.

 Vegetarian /vegan oyster sauce – vegetable chop suey needs to use vegetarian oyster sauce (AKA mushroom stir fry sauce) to get the right flavor!